dmstr/phd5-docs/guide/tutorials/database-migrations-from-file.md

 ### Database migrations

-> > It is recommended to keep structural and data migrations separated.
+> :bulb: It is recommended to keep structural and data migrations separated.

 Lookup paths for migrations can be defined in application configuration, for details see [dmstr/yii2-migrate-command](https://github.com/dmstr/yii2-migrate-command/blob/master/README.md).